 Flop House Comedy (Williamsburg)

 This is a new comedy club that opened in Williamsburg in December 2023.
 It's a modestly-sized room, maybe 50 seats, and is another comedian-owned venture.
-They currently appear to be operating at the weekends only, plus maybe one weeknight, but the ticket prices are modest.
-Early Bird tickets are $7 and the full price ones go from $12 to $17.
+They currently appear to be operating most nights but certainly concentrating at weekends.
+Tickets range from $10-20 with occasional Early Bird offers at $5.
+There's no drink minimum and, similar to The Tiny Cupboard, they're offering a passport (for $20) that gets you into unlimited shows for a month.

 On our only visit so far we had quite a rough time.
 The two billed acts we were keen to see both failed to appear and it wasn't obvious who had replaced them in terms of quality.